 Hope for the best (and be prepared for the worst).

-A homeowners policy provides the policyholder with both property
+policy provides the policyholder with both property and liability

-responsible for insuring the building, but your personal property
+for insuring the building, but your personal property is your

-is your responsibility.
-Renters insurance protects you from loss in
+responsibility.
+Renters insurance protects you from loss in case of

 condominium insurance to protect your personal property and any